In 1818, Franklin County was organized and separated from St. Louis County and named after one of America's founding fathers: Benjamin Franklin.

 The first building used as a courthouse in Union was a log structure and the ground where Union now exists was owned by three farmers who donated 72.5 acres for the establishment of the original town.

 Replacing the log courthouse, a new courthouse was constructed in 1923 and was completely remodeled in 1970 after being bombed the previous year as a diversion during a bank robbery.
 In 2002, the county announced an ambitious phased construction project that included a new justice center, an expanded courthouse annex and renovations to the existing courthouse.
 They completed the first phase of the building project in 2006 when they opened the doors to the Franklin County Government Center and the Justice Center was completed in 2008.
 The historical courthouse still stands and houses the Franklin County Veterans Museum.

 More than two centuries ago, the French were the first European settlers in Franklin County.
 These immigrants focused primarily on commercial ventures such as trapping, trading, and mining.

 Soon Anglo-American settlers followed as they migrated from the Carolinas, Kentucky, Tennessee, and Virginia to establish farms in the area.
-The first American settler to Franklin County is generally considered to be Kincaid Caldwell who arrived around 1803.
+The earliest record of a settlement in Franklin County is that of William Hughes, located on Du Bois creek in 1794.

 Major rivers and streams in the area include the Missouri, the Meramec, the Bourbeuse, the St. Johns and Boeuf Creeks.
 These waterways received their names from the Native American Indians and these early explorers and settlers.